aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 ## General Purpose Systems

 There have also been more complete attemps at creating a natural language programming system, usable for general purpose programming.
-We will proceed to mention three of what we think may be the most important ones: Pegasus, CAL-4700 and SN.
+We will proceed to mention three of what we think may be the most important ones: Pegasus, CAL and SN.

 ### Pegasus